-In 2015, more than 135,000 patients, about one-third of them new patients, sought care at MD Anderson.
+In 2017, close to 137,000 patients, about one-third of them new patients, sought care at MD Anderson.
 About one-third of these patients come to Houston from outside Texas seeking the research-based care that has made the institution so widely respected.
 MD Anderson's clinical trials exploring novel therapies and diagnostic tests continues to be one of the largest such programs in the nation.

 Important scientific knowledge gained in the laboratory is rapidly translated into clinical care.
-In FY15, the institution spent more than \$780 million in research.
+In FY17, the institution spent more than \$844 million in research.
 MD Anderson ranks first in the number of research grants awarded by the National Cancer Institute.
 The institution holds 10 NCI Specialized Programs of Research Excellence grants.

-In FY15, more than 6,600 trainees including physicians, scientists, nurses and allied health professionals, took part in educational programs.
-The School of Health Professions offers bachelor's degrees in eight allied health disciplines.
+In FY17, more than 7,100 trainees including physicians, scientists, nurses and allied health professionals, took part in educational programs.
+The School of Health Professions offers 10 bachelor's programs and two master's programs in allied health disciplines.

-More than 1,500 clinical residents and fellows receive specialized training in the investigation and treatment of cancer each year.
-More than 500 graduate students are working on advanced degrees at the Graduate School of Biomedical Sciences in which MD Anderson cooperates with UTHealth, and nearly 1,900 research fellows are being trained in MD Anderson laboratories.
+More than 1,700 clinical residents and fellows receive specialized training in the investigation and treatment of cancer each year.
+More than 400 graduate students are working on advanced degrees at the Graduate School of Biomedical Sciences in which MD Anderson cooperates with UTHealth, and nearly 1,800 research fellows are being trained in MD Anderson laboratories.

-MD Anderson employs nearly 21,000 people, including more than 1,700 faculty members.
-A volunteer corps of about 900 people supplements its workforce; these volunteers provide more than 200,000 hours of service each year.
+MD Anderson employs over 19,500 people, including more than 1,700 faculty members.
+A volunteer corps of about 1,100 onsite and 2,000 off-site people supplement its workforce; these volunteers provide more than 120,000 hours of service each year.
 Faculty, staff and volunteers are dedicated to MD Anderson's mission of eliminating cancer as a major health threat.